gbtami/pychess-variants/static/docs/khans.md

 ![Horse Archer](https://github.com/gbtami/pychess-variants/blob/master/static/images/CVariantsGuide/Archer.png)

-The Horse Archer, or simply abbreviated Archer, is a divergent piece that moves and attacks differently.
-The archer moves as a knight but captures as a bishop.
+The Horse Archer, or simply abbreviated Archer, moves as a knight but captures as a bishop.
 Because the archer is not colorbound, its value is greater than its bishop counterpart.
 Horse Archers were one of the two core components of the Mongol cavalry, functioning as the light cavalry.
 Their speed and prowess as mounted archers made them a unique threat.
 Their ability to quickly position themselves for a deadly skewer or fork make them a dangerous threat for the Kingdom.

 ### Lancer (L)

 ![Lancer](https://github.com/gbtami/pychess-variants/blob/master/static/images/CVariantsGuide/Lancer.png)

-The Lancer is a divergent piece that moves and attacks differently.
-The lancer moves as a knight but captures as a rook.
+The Lancer moves as a knight but captures as a rook.
 Because the lancer is not as mobile as the rook, its value is generally weaker than the rook, and this becomes more pronounced in the endgame, as it cannot move across the board as quickly as a rook can.
 Its value is still comparable to the horse archer.
 Lancers were one of the two core components of the Mongol cavalry, functioning as the heavy cavalry.
 Despite being weaker than the rook, their ability to come into play much earlier in the game is an advantage that the Horde player should utilize.